onetwotrip/shorewall/README.md

 Shorewall **zones order** is an important configuration issue.
 Namely the default zone `net` is located in the end of the zone file, since it has a capture for all the addresses (`0.0.0.0/0`).
 Putting the `net` zone in the begining we will end up with all the packets going to its corresponding iptables chain.

-The shorewall cookbook gives you a capabilty to define the desired order with the `shorewall.zones_order` attribute which is **"fw,lan,net"** by default.
+The shorewall cookbook gives you a capability to define the desired order with the `shorewall.zones_order` attribute which is **"fw,lan,net"** by default.
 Just set the order by providing the string like "fw,lan,api,webf,net".

 But relax maybe we don't need to give the order attribute.
 We've already defined nested zones,  as you could probably noticed there are two zones mentioned in the previous section.
 These zones are nested shorewall zones defined like "child:parent[,parent]".
 The absence of specifically given `shorewall.zones_order` means that the shorewall cookbook will automatically determine the right order for you.